A guide to Danish work culture

-In this article we are going to give you a quick insight into the Danish work culture, and how the
+In this article, we are going to give you a quick insight into the Danish work culture and how the

 Danes operate in a workplace.

-an international who wants to work in Denmark.
+An international who wants to work in Denmark.

 Hierarchy